crotwell/OregonDSP-kotlin/README.md

 This is a fork of OregonDSP to translate to Kotlin and then transpile to javascript for use in the browser.
+Yes this is kind of crazy, but it seems to work.
+The original Readme from the original java OregonDSP package is below.

+See [https://github.com/crotwell/seisplotjs-filter](seisplotjs-filter) for an example of how to use this.

+The original-java branch has the original java source from version 1.0 of OregonDSP.
+The kotlin-jvm branch has the initial translation of to kotlin, leaving in all java imports and references and shoudl be usable on the jvm.
+The master branch modifies the kotlin source to remove java references and to allow compilation to javascript.

 Original Readme:
 ----------------